 : Retrieves linked itemsget_item_history

-: Retrieves version historyget_recent_activity_summary
+: Shows version historyget_recent_activity_summary

 : Summarizes recent activityget_conport_schema

-: Retrieves available tools schemaexport_conport_to_markdown
+: Returns available tools and argumentsexport_conport_to_markdown

 : Exports data to markdownimport_markdown_to_conport